-Cannes, infamous for glitz and glamour, is an ideal destination for yacht charter with a lovely Mediterranean climate, chic shopping, beautiful hotels and diverse restaurants.
-212 Yachts have a office in Cannes and are local experts at knowing all the best places to eat, drink, shop and play.
-The Cannes team also know all the charter yachts on the French Riviera to go on your yacht.
-Further, we know nearly all the luxury crewed professional luxury yachts available for charter in Cannes.
+Cannes, infamous for glitz and glamour, is an ideal destination for a yacht charter with a lovely Mediterranean climate, chic shopping, beautiful hotels and diverse restaurants.
+212 Yachts have a office in Cannes and are local experts for all Cannes yacht charters and know the top places along the French Riviera to go on your yacht.
+Further, we know nearly all the luxury crewed professional luxury yachts available for charter in Cannes

 How Much Does it Cost to do a Luxury Yacht Charter in Cannes?

 Size and the year of build are determining factors of the price of chartering a private yacht in Cannes.
 Typically, the bigger and the more modern the yacht, the more crew and features, the higher the price.
-The price to charter a private yacht with crew starts from aprox minimum €25,000 and ranges all the way up to €4 million per week in Cannes.
+The price to charter a private yacht with crew, for a week onboard starts from aprox minimum €25,000 and ranges all the way up to €4 million per week in Cannes.

 Best Places to Eat in Cannes

 Cannes has a huge variety of dining options ranging from Italian pizza joints, to traditional French bistros and Michelin-starred restaurants.
 If you are seeking a change from the customised menus prepared by your private yacht chef on your luxury yacht charter in Cannes, 212 Yachts is happy to give suggestions for the top local restaurants.
 Whether you are seeking a quiet bistro for a family celebration ashore, a business lunch to impress clients or a romantic meal for a special occasion, there is a restaurant for you.

 La Palme d’Or, decorated in an understated cinematic-theme with portraits of film stars on the wall, is located at the Grand Hyatt Cannes Hotel Martinez.
 Awarded two Michelin stars and four toques by Gault & Millau, the food is a true culinary journey.